 We now consider the detectability of the power spectrum of the scattered Lyman-$\alpha$ radiation by current and future experiments.
-In Paper I, we had found that the {\it James Webb Space Telescope} would be able to detect the Lyman-$\alpha$ radiation from individual (or stacked) Loeb-Rybicki haloes out to $z \sim 9-11$.
-We consider both a JWST intensity mapping survey in this paper, as well as an upcoming ``Stage II" Lyman-$\alpha$ intensity mapping survey consistent with the Cosmic Dawn Intensity Mapper (CDIM)-like or SPHEREx configurations.
+In Paper I, we had found that the {\it James Webb Space Telescope} would be able to detect the Lyman-$\alpha$ radiation from individual (or stacked) Loeb-Rybicki haloes out to $z \sim 9-11$. { We consider an upcoming ``Stage II" Lyman-$\alpha$ intensity mapping survey consistent with the Cosmic Dawn Intensity Mapper (CDIM)-like or SPHEREx configurations.}

 The noise of a Lyman-$\alpha$ { intensity mapping} survey is given in terms of the instrument's pixel uncertainty, $\sigma_{\rm N, Lya}$, typically expressed in ergs s$^{-1}$ cm$^{-2}$ sr$^{-1}$ Hz$^{-1}$ \citep[e.g.,][]{masribas2020} and the pixel volume, $V_{\rm pix}$, as: